Fireball248/EnemyRandomizer-OLD/README.md

 ## Usage
 Click the [LOAD ENEMY RANDOMIZER] button in the top-left of the main menu to load the randomizer.

+By default, the randomizer will change each enemy type into another random type, and this will remain constant between rooms.
+This behaviour can be changed, as below.

+## Settings
+ - Chaos Mode - Each enemy will be fully randomized with no restrictions when you enter a new room.
+Enemies of the same type can be changed into different things.
+ - Room Mode - Each enemy type will be re-randomized each time you enter a new room, but it will still change every enemy of that type.
+ - Randomize Geo - Randomizes amount of geo dropped by enemies
+ - Custom Enemies - Allows custom enemies to be added to the randomizer
+ - (Cheat) No Clip - Turns on no clip - to be used in case of a bug that blocks progression by normal means, e.g. a door not opening after a boss has been killed.

 ## Known Bugs
 If you load a save and then return to the main menu, it will soft-lock and you will have to restart the game.